-Practical Wireline Formation Testing & Sampling
+Practical Wireline Formation Testing and Sampling

-This course is designed for those who want to learn about reservoir characterization using formation testers, how to interpret pressure and fluid properties, and how to design a successful sampling and testing operation.
+To learn about reservoir characterisation using formation testers, to be able to interpret pressure and fluid properties, and to design a successful sampling and testing operation.

 There are no special requirements for this course.
 It is recommended for participants to bring their own examples to contribute to course discussions.

-2.4 CEUs (Continuing Education Units) will be awarded for this 3-day course.
+0.8 CEUs (Continuing Education Units) are awarded for this 1-day course.

 Mohamed Hashem is currently the Reservoir Development Manager for Dragon Oil, responsible for reservoir engineering and development of Dragon Oil fields around the world.

 Mohamed joined Dragon Oil from Shell after working 25 years.
 His last assignment was in Kazakhstan as the New Technology Manager for the North Caspian Operating Company working on bringing challenging technology to develop the giant Kashagan field and its satellites, seconded from Shell.
 Previously he was Shell’s Regional Technology Manager for the Middle East, Caspian, and South East Asia.
 Mohamed was also Shell’s Principal Technical Expert (PTE) for formation testing and sampling.
 This is the highest technical level achievable in Shell short of a chief scientist.